saylordotorg/course_k12math007/Unit03.md

+---
+layout: default
+title: "K12MATH007: Math Grade 7"
+course_description: "This course will focus on working with rational numbers, integers, decimals, and fractions, variables, two- and three-dimensional shapes, and mathematical reasoning."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Expressions and Equations** <span id="3"></span> *Imagine you are keeping track of the growth of bacteria in a science lab.
 You would like to make predictions based on the patterns you are